Assessment Values

 Field Sheets and Property Characteristic Reports are available for further, more detailed review of the property assessment record.
 For owners, these may be accessed online through the Assessment & Tax eProperty portal; third parties can purchase the reports through our Assessment & Tax eServices portal.
 You can also request these reports by contacting our Customer Service team at AssessmentTaxation@regina.ca.

-To update your property’s characteristics on the City’s assessment record, please fill out the Property Information Confirmation form.
+Please complete the Property Information Confirmation form to update your property’s characteristics on the City’s assessment record.
 Email the completed form as an attachment to PropertyAssessment@regina.ca.

 The primary property characteristics that determine a residential property's assessed value using the Sales Comparison Approach include (but are not limited to):